-MANUAL CONTROL UNITS: Rotate the control to the 👗 (IGN) position and push in, now press the igniter button.
+MANUAL CONTROL UNITS: Rotate the control to the (IGN) position and push in, now press the igniter button.
 Continue to press the igniter button until the pilot lights.
 Check that the spark is being generated correctly at the pilot assembly.
 Continue with this procedure until the air is purged from the appliance and the pilot is lit.
-Once lit hold the valve pushed in for up to 30 seconds. position.
+Once lit hold the valve pushed in for up to 10 seconds.
+Once the pilot is established and secure, turn the control knob anti-clockwise to the

+(HIGH) position.
 Allow the appliance to run for a minimum period of 5 minutes.
 Next check that the inlet pressure to the appliance is at 20 mbar ±1 mbar.

-SLIDE CONTROL UNITS: Pilot and low burner ignite in unison.
+SLIDE CONTROL UNITS:

+Pilot and low burner ignite in unison.

-Push down the control lever fully to the (IGN) position and hold.
+Push down the control lever fully to the 🖈 (IGN) position and hold.
 The spark generator should spark continuously, ensure the spark is being generated correctly at the pilot assembly.
 Continue with this procedure until the air is purged from the appliance and the pilot is lit.
-Once lit hold the lever pushed down for up to a further 30 seconds.
-Once the pilot is established and secure allow the lever to rise to the (LOW) position then lift the lever to check that the inlet pressure to the appliance is 20 mbar ±1 mbar.
+Once lit hold the lever pushed down for up to a further 10 seconds.
+Once the pilot is established and secure allow the lever to rise to the \(\lambda \) (LOW) position then lift the lever to check that the inlet pressure to the appliance is 20 mbar ±1 mbar.

-Check the operation of the appliance according to these instructions-see page 14.
+Check the operation of the appliance according to these instructions-see page 13.